Virtual Volunteer Comments

 It is an amazing experience.
 As an introvert, I can say Outreach360 made it easy to step out of my comfort zone by providing copious resources.
 If a person is considering interning, they must be passionate or at least interested in teaching.
 I would recommend this program strongly to anyone who liked to interact with other people.

-Bibi Richardson, Westridge School for Girls
+Bibi Richardson, Westridge School

 Outreach360 has given me the opportunity to help other students who are looking to learn more.
 Not only have I helped them, but they have also helped me, which I find amazing.